SELab-2/Dwengo-5/doc/api_doc.md

 | `Authentication` | `Bearer {JWT}` |

 **Authentication**:
-User must be a teacher or student of the class.
+User must be a teacher of the class or a student of the assignment.

 **Responses:**